coryaent/agassi/README.md

 # Agassi
 Agassi is inspired by the setup detailed at [Docker Swarm Rocks](https://dockerswarm.rocks/).
 When Traefik dropped support for distributed certificate storage, it created a situation all certificates were stored locally on a single machine.
 This removed redundency from the setup.

 By taking advantage of Docker Swarm's built-in state management, Agassi is able to run entirely in memory without the use of generative templates.
-Each agassi service is mapped to a virtual host, (mostly) added by the client and retrieved by the server.
+Each agassi service is mapped to a virtual host, which are created by the client and retrieved by the server.

 ## Configuration